minamorl/trishula/README.md

 ## Operators

-As mentioned avobe, Trishula uses many operator overloads to make definition of parsers be easier.
+As mentioned above, Trishula uses many operator overloads to make definition of parsers be easier.

 | operator | result |
 ----|----